 we explain how you can take measurements.

-More information about the scissors can be found on this page Bitless Shanks
+You can find more information about the shanks on this page Bitless Shanks.

 How a Hackamore Acts:

 A hackamore works as follows; the shanks tilt backward and upwards through the pressure of the reins.
 This movement creates downward and backward pressure on the nose.
 The chin strap engages and then puts pressure on the chin.
 Via the cheekpieces, there is pressure behind the horse's ears.
 The amount of pressure depends on the length of the shanks and the action of the rider's hand.

 Read more about how hackamore works in the blog Hackamore

 You can read more about the Bitless diagram of FRA in the blog about the five systems

 You can use the hackamore during handwork, lunging, and riding.

 The hackamore is not allowed during bitless competitions at the KNHS (Dutch Associate)